-- earthquake, seaquake, earthquake shock, seismic and/or volcanic disturbance/eruption, - hurricane, rainstorm, storm, tempest, tornado, cyclone, typhoon, - tidal wave, tsunami, flood, - hail, winter weather/freeze, ice storm, weight of snow, avalanche, - meteor/asteroid impact, - landslip, landslide, mudslide, bush fire, forest fire and lightning.
+- earthquake, seaquake, earthquake shock, seismic and/or volcanic disturbance/eruption, - hurricane, rainstorm, storm, tempest, tornado, cyclone, typhoon, - tidal wave, tsunami, flood, - hail, winter weather/freeze, ice storm, weight of snow, avalanche, - meteor/asteroid impact,

-In addition, subject to no drawdown having been made under the facility, if the daily volume weighted average price of the SCOR SE shares on Euronext Paris falls below EUR 10 (i.e. a level of price close to the par value of the SCOR SE share), an individual tranche of EUR 75 million will be drawn down in order to ensure the availability of this financial cover (the warrants being unexercisable below par value) in case of occurrence of a natural catastrophetype event during the remainder of the risk coverage period.
+In addition, subject to no drawdown having been made under the facility, if the daily volume weighted average price of the SCOR SE shares on Euronext Paris falls below EUR 10 (i.e. a level of price close to the par value of the SCOR SE share), an individual tranche of EUR 75 million will be drawn down in order to ensure the availability of this financial cover (the warrants being unexercisable below par value) in case of occurrence of a natural catastrophe-type event during the remainder of the risk coverage period.

 Pursuant to the agreement entered into with UBS, SCOR SE issued 9,521,424 warrants to UBS on 17 December 2010.
 Each warrant commits UBS to subscribe for two new SCOR SE shares.
-The issuance of the shares will be automatically triggered when the aggregated amount of the estimated ultimate net losses resulting from natural catastrophes incurred by the Group (in its capacity as an insurer/reinsurer) reaches certain thresholds in any given calendar year between 1 January 2011 and 31 December 2013(1).
+The issuance of the shares will be automatically triggered when the aggregated amount of the estimated ultimate net losses resulting from natural catastrophes incurred by the Group (in its capacity as an insurer/reinsurer) reaches certain thresholds in any given calendar year between January 1 2011 and December 31, 2013(1).
 In the absence of any triggering event, no shares will be issued under the facility.
 The facility may therefore reach its term without any dilutive impact for shareholders.